 Generation Change is supported by:

-Photo credit: AWDT alumni (clockwise from top left) Amelia Wood, Carla Muller, Heather Gee-Taylor, Cheyenne Wilson.
+Photo: AWDT alumni (from left) Carla Muller, Heather Gee-Taylor, Amelia Wood, Cheyenne Wilson.

 Registration is available to women currently in some form of tertiary study or training.